SophiaStiles/web-dev-hw/assignment-05/README.md

 Structural markup is markup that gives information about the structure of a document.
 And semantic markup is HTML that introduces meaning to the web page rather than just presentation.

-For this assignment I use the moodle page for instructions and for to access the walk through video.
-I then opened atom and github desktop and followed the instructions from there.
+For this assignment I use the moodle page for instructions and to access the walk through video.
+I then opened atom and the github desktop and followed the instructions from there.